-Temporary Transitional Aid Guarantee generally ensures that districts do not receive less in FY 2024 than what they received in FY 2020.
+Temporary Transitional Aid Guarantee generally ensures that districts do not receive less in FY 2025 than what they received in FY 2020.
 Base State Funding (column [a] of the Summary SFPR and line H2 of the Detailed SFPR) is the baseline for this calculation.
 The exception to this minimum funding level is for schools who reduce their open enrollment student population beyond a certain threshold.
 As a way to disincentivize school districts from curtailing open enrollment into a district, the guarantee base is reduced if a school reduces by the greater of 10% the prior year open enrollment student population or 20 students.
 A threshold is calculated for each district.

-Decrease Threshold = Greater of ((FY 2021 Entering Open Enrollment Students 0.1) and 20)
+Decrease Threshold = Greater of ((FY 2021 Entering Open Enrollment Students \ 0.1) and 20)

-If the count of Entering Open Enrollment Students in FY 2024 is fewer than the count in FY 2023 and that difference is greater or equal to the Decrease Threshold, the Base State Funding is reduced by the Statewide Average Base Cost Per-Pupil [line s1] for each student exceeding the Decrease Threshold.
+If the count of Entering Open Enrollment Students in FY 2025 is fewer than the count in FY 2024 and that difference is greater or equal to the Decrease Threshold, the Base State Funding is reduced by the Statewide Average Base Cost Per-Pupil [line s1] for each student exceeding the Decrease Threshold.

-if (FY 2023 Entering Open Enrollment Students - FY 2024 Entering Open Enrollment Students) >= Decrease Threshold then Open Enrollment Adjustment = Statewide Average Base Cost Per-Pupil ((FY 2023 Entering Open Enrollment Students - FY 2024 Entering Open Enrollment Students) - Decrease Threshold)

-else Open Enrollment Adjustment = 0
+if (FY 2024 Entering Open Enrollment Students - FY 2025 Entering Open Enrollment Students) >= Decrease Threshold then Open Enrollment Adjustment = Statewide Average Base Cost Per-Pupil \ ((FY 2024 Entering Open Enrollment Students - FY 2025 Entering Open Enrollment Students) - Decrease Threshold) else Open Enrollment Adjustment = 0 if Base State Funding Base > (Core Foundation Funding) then Transitional Aid Guarantee = (Base State Funding - Core Foundation Funding - Open Enrollment Adjustment) else Transitional Aid Guarantee = 0